At Wales High School we strive to ensure that all students are given every opportunity to succeed and achieve their full potential.

 Specifically, the Pupil Premium money is provided for those pupils who have been on Free School Meals (FSM) at any point over the past 6 years (Ever6) or those children who have been looked after (LAC).
 Amounts are allocated per government financial year ending each 31st March, not in academic years.
 Please note allocations are not made for pupils in the sixth form.

-For the year 2016/2017, the Pupil Premium has a value of £935 per eligible child.
+The Pupil Premium has a value of £935 per eligible child.
 Funding to support looked-after children is £1900.
 There is also a smaller provision of £300 made for those pupils who have a parent in the armed services.
 Neither the government nor any government agencies have dictated how the Pupil Premium money should be spent, but advises that the money should be used to promote strategies which “narrow the attainment gap between the highest and lowest achieving pupils”.

 The impact in educational attainment arising from expenditure of the previous financial year’s Pupil Premium has contributed to the improvements in reading, writing and attendance.
-Our latest set of exam results are with 64% achieving 5 A*-C including English and Mathematics.

 Pupil Premium Targeted Activities and Support